Breaking Cat News by Georgia Dunn for September 10, 2022

 2. Small keeper

-McColl34 Premium Member over 1 year ago
+McColl34 Premium Member about 2 years ago

 Student loans (in their current form) would be . . . maybe a good idea . . . if you were guaranteed a high paying job after graduation.
 (Giving you some hope of paying them off someday.)
 There used to be several good paying jobs that only required “a bachelors degree” of any kind.
 Unfortunately, I haven’t heard of many (any) lately.